 There are some subtle differences between Fetch and Telstra TV.
-Firstly, Fetch lets you pause, rewind and record both pay TV and free-to-air channels, whereas the Telstra Box only has these features on free-to-air channels.
+Firstly, Fetch lets you pause, rewind and record both pay TV and free-to-air channels, whereas the Telstra Box only has the ability to pause, rewind and fast-forward.
 Fetch also has a 1TB storage capacity, whereas the Telstra TV has no internal storage, lacking the ability to record.

 Price-wise, Telstra TV comes out at $9 per month if you opt to bundle on a 24-month Telstra plan, or $216 outright.
 Ordering Telstra TV with a Telstra NBN plan will also get you a month of Foxtel Now for free, so you can stream stuff like Game of Thrones, Chernobyl and Watchmen.

 In comparison, the ‘Fetch Mini’ can be added to your Optus plan from $5 per month, while the ‘Fetch Mighty’ is included in Optus’ $90 and $120 Entertainer plans.
 Fetch is also provided bundled with plans from other telcos iiNet, Internode, Dodo, iPrimus and Aussie Broadband, with prices varying between each provider.
 Fetch channel packs are also available from $6 per month, although some providers may offer one or more packs as part of a Fetch bundle.